Cindy Hyde-Smith: Health care

-Supreme Court
+U.S. Supreme Court

-In March 2019 Hyde-Smith was one of 12 senators to co-sponsor a resolution in favor of a constitutional amendment limiting the Supreme Court to nine justices.
-The resolution was introduced after multiple Democratic presidential candidates expressed openness to expanding the number of seats on the Supreme Court.
+In March 2019, Hyde-Smith was among 12 senators to co-sponsor a resolution in favor of a constitutional amendment limiting the U.S. Supreme Court to nine justices.
+The resolution was introduced after multiple Democratic presidential candidates expressed openness to expanding the number of seats on the U.S. Supreme Court.

 Social issues

-Hyde-Smith's 2018 campaign described her as having a "strong social conservative voting record with a 100 percent pro-life rating [who is] a lifetime member of the NRA."
-Gun Owners of America, which supports gun owners' rights and is in favor of loosening restrictions on guns, gave her a rating of 50% in 2018.

 Hyde-Smith opposes abortion.
-As a state senator, she authored a bill requiring that all abortions after 12 weeks of pregnancy be performed in a hospital or ambulatory surgical facility; the bill was blocked by federal courts.
 In 2018, she voted with Senate Republicans to prohibit federal funding from being given to any organization or facility that promotes abortion services or family planning.
 She opposes Planned Parenthood, describing it as "one of the worst things that has ever happened to us."

-In 2018 Hyde-Smith released a statement supporting the Trump administration's travel ban on seven predominantly Muslim countries.
-Her campaign website says she supports the construction of a wall along the southern US border.
+In 2018, Hyde-Smith released a statement supporting the Trump administration's travel ban on seven predominantly Muslim countries.

+In February 2024, Hyde-Smith single-handedly blocked a federal law intended to protect access to in vitro fertilization treatments in the aftermath of the Alabama Supreme Court's ruling in LePage v.
+Center for Reproductive Medicine (2024).
+In a speech on the Senate floor, she claimed the bill would "legalize the creation of human-animal chimeras".

+LGBT rights

-In 2012, as the Commissioner of Agriculture and Commerce, Hyde-Smith was personally opposed to a same-sex commitment ceremony at the Mississippi Agriculture & Forestry Museum, but instructed the museum to allow it after consulting with Mississippi Attorney General Jim Hood.
+In 2012, as Commissioner of Agriculture and Commerce, Hyde-Smith personally opposed a same-sex commitment ceremony at the Mississippi Agriculture & Forestry Museum, but instructed the museum to allow it after consulting with Mississippi Attorney General Jim Hood.
 She declared she would seek a change in state law and request from the legislature "clear and straightforward definitions about what activities can take place on the property owned by the State of Mississippi."

 In November 2022, she voted against the Respect for Marriage Act, legislation that codifies same-sex marriage rights into federal law.